Audio injection overview

 -

-Location: Local machine (manual testing and Scriptless Mobile testing only) or Perfecto repository (mandatory for automation testing)
+Location: Local machine (manual testing and AI Scriptless testing only) or Perfecto repository (mandatory for automation testing)

 Audio injection limitations